thisduck/dotitup/vim/plugins/motion.md

 ### easymotion/vim-easymotion

-issuing an easymotion shortcut will highlight words/lines with keys from the keyboard. when you press those keys, it will take you to that word or line. you have to try it.
+Issuing an easymotion shortcut will highlight words/lines with keys from the keyboard. when you press those keys, it will take you to that word or line. you have to try it.

+If you're thinking in vim motions (such as `fe`, which would go to next occurence of the letter `e`), then the motion can be combined with an action.
+Like `dte` will delete everything till the letter `e`.
+Similarly `d<leader>w` combined with the motion will delete till the word you choose.

 | Instruction            | Description                                   |
 | ---                    | ---                                           |